nils-n/meetings-reminder-system/README.md

         <td> 5  </td>
     </tr>
      <tr>
-        <td> allow to turn on/off notifications for each meeting and/or participant </td>
+        <td> allow to turn on/off notifications for each meeting and participant </td>
         <td> 3  </td>
         <td> 4  </td>
     </tr>